| DEPRESSION, SUICIDE RISK

 • Increase the options available to the person

-• Arrange removal of the potential means of suicide where possible
+and the number of people available to help• Arrange removal of the potential means of suicide where possible

 • Monitor their emotional state and establish a follow-up plan